MME83/inoxoft-course/inoxoft-task8/readme.md

-2.3. create user: 'http://localhost:5000/users' use post method with json format 2.4. delete user: 'http://localhost:5000/users/user_id' use delete method 2.5. update user: 'http://localhost:5000/users/user_id' use patch method 3.1. buildings ((list of all buildings): 'http://localhost:5000/buildings' use get method) 3.2. one building: 'http://localhost:5000/buildings/building_id' use get method 3.3. create building: 'http://localhost:5000/buildings' use post method with json format 3.4. update building: 'http://localhost:5000/buildings/building_id' use patch method 3.5. delete building: 'http://localhost:5000/buildings/building_id' use delete method 4.1. flats ((list of all flats): 'http://localhost:5000/flats' use get method) 4.2. one flat: 'http://localhost:5000/flats/flat_id' use get method 4.3. create flat: 'http://localhost:5000/flats' use post method with json format 4.4. update flat: 'http://localhost:5000/flats/flat_id' use patch method (if you change owners, leave old(if they still) and/or add/write new some)
+2.3. create user: 'http://localhost:5000/users' use post method with json format 2.4. delete user: 'http://localhost:5000/users/user_id' use delete method 2.5. update user: 'http://localhost:5000/users/user_id' use patch method 3.1. get all buildings ((list of all buildings): 'http://localhost:5000/buildings' use get method) 3.2. get one building: 'http://localhost:5000/buildings/building_id' use get method 3.3. create building: 'http://localhost:5000/buildings' use post method with json format 3.4. update building: 'http://localhost:5000/buildings/building_id' use patch method 3.5. delete building: 'http://localhost:5000/buildings/building_id' use delete method 4.1. get all flats ((list of all flats): 'http://localhost:5000/flats' use get method) 4.2. get one flat: 'http://localhost:5000/flats/flat_id' use get method 4.3. create flat: 'http://localhost:5000/flats' use post method with json format 4.4. update flat: 'http://localhost:5000/flats/flat_id' use patch method (if you change owners, leave old(if they still) and/or add/write new some)
 4.5. delete building: 'http://localhost:5000/flats/flat_id' use delete method